History of Devon: Norman and medieval period

 Immediately after the Norman Conquest, William the Conqueror recognised the importance of securing the loyalty of the West Country and thus the need to secure Exeter.
-The city managed to withstand an eighteen-day siege and the new king was only eventually allowed to enter upon honourable terms.
+The city withstood an eighteen-day siege and the new king was only eventually allowed to enter upon honourable terms.

 The many great estates subsequently held by William's barons in Devon were known as "honours".
 Chief amongst them were Plympton, Okehampton, Barnstaple, Totnes and Harberton.
 In the 12th century, the honour of Plympton, along with the Earldom of Devon, was given to the Redvers family.
-In the following century, it passed to the Courtenays, who had already acquired Okehampton, and, in 1335, they received the earldom too.
-It was also in the 14th century that the Dukedom of Exeter was bestowed on the Holland family, but they became extinct in the reign of Edward IV.
+In the following century, it passed to the Courtenays, who had already acquired Okehampton, and in 1335 they received the earldom too.
+It was also in the 14th century that the Dukedom of Exeter was bestowed on the Holland family, but the dukedom became extinct in the reign of Edward IV.
 The ancestors of Sir Walter Raleigh, who was born at East Budleigh, held considerable estates in the county from a similar period.
 Devon was given an independent sheriff.
 Originally an hereditary appointment, this was later held for a year only.
 In 1320, the locals complained that all the hundreds of Devon were under the control of the great lords who did not appoint sufficient bailiffs for their proper government.

-During the civil war of King Stephen’s reign, the castles of Plympton and Exeter were held against the king by Baldwin de Redvers in 1140.
-Conflict resurfaced in the 14th and 15th centuries, when the French made frequent raids on the Devon coast and, during the Wars of the Roses, when frequent skirmishes took place between the Lancastrian Earl of Devon and Yorkist Lord Bonville.
+During the civil war of King Stephen's reign, the castles of Plympton and Exeter were held against the king by Baldwin de Redvers in 1140.
+Conflict resurfaced in the 14th and 15th centuries, when the French made frequent raids on the Devon coast; and during the Wars of the Roses, when there were frequent skirmishes between the Lancastrian Earl of Devon and the Yorkist Lord Bonville.
 In 1470, Edward IV pursued Warwick and Clarence as far as Exeter after the Battle of Lose-coat Field.
 Warwick eventually escaped to France via Dartmouth.
 Later, Richard III travelled to Exeter to personally punish those who had inflamed the West against him.
 Several hundred were outlawed, including the Bishop and the Dean.

-Dartmoor and Exmoor (mainly in Somerset) were Royal Forests, i.e. hunting preserves.
-The men of Devon paid 5000 marks to have these deforested in 1242.
-The 11th to 14th centuries were a period of economic and population growth, but the Black Death in 1348 and subsequent years caused decline in both with resulting social change; many villages and hamlets such as 12th century Hound Tor were said to have been deserted whilst new settlements were later granted to the rising class of tenant farmers exemplified by the surviving 14th century Dartmoor longhouse settlement at Higher Uppacott such that peasant farmers subsequently prospered with large flocks of sheep and cattle.
-Towns such as Totnes were particularly noted for their wealth owing to the wool and tin trade with the Continent in this period.
+Dartmoor and Exmoor (mainly in Somerset [71%]) were Royal Forests, i.e. hunting preserves.
+The men of Devon paid 5000 marks (£3,333) to have these deforested in 1242.
+The 11th to 14th centuries were a period of economic and population growth, but the Black Death in 1348 and subsequent years caused decline in both, with resulting social change; many villages and hamlets such as 12th century Hound Tor were said to have been deserted, whilst new settlements were later granted to the rising class of tenant farmers exemplified by the surviving 14th century Dartmoor longhouse settlement at Higher Uppacott, and peasant farmers subsequently prospered with large flocks of sheep and cattle.
+Towns such as Totnes were particularly noted for their wealth derived from the wool and tin trade with the Continent in this period.